tmtsoftware/csw/docs/src/main/messages/commands.md

 ### Observe Command

 This command describes a science observation.
 Sent only to Science Detector Assemblies and Sequencers.
+This commands will be more fully defined as part of ESW.

 Scala
 :   @@snip [CommandsTest.scala](../../../../examples/src/test/scala/csw/services/messages/CommandsTest.scala) { #observe }